Robert Paarlberg, MS

 Matthias Zerm, PhD

-- Lead Expert, Clinical Trial Disclosure and R&D Processes
+Lead Expert, Clinical Trial Disclosure and R&D Processes, Germany

-Matthias Zerm is a Lead Expert Clinical Trial Disclosure and R&D Processes at Merz Pharmaceuticals located in Frankfurt/Germany.
-In this role he coordinates and oversees all clinical trial disclosure activities including registration and results submissions, training and education, as well as process development.
-He is also involved in a wide range of organizational and process-related projects at Merz.
+Matthias Zerm is a Lead Expert Clinical Trial Disclosure and R&D Processes at Merz Therapeutics located in Frankfurt/Germany.
+In this role he coordinates and oversees all clinical trial disclosure activities including registration and results submissions.
+He is also involved in a wide range of organizational and process-related projects at Merz Therapeutics, such as preparing for the EU-CTR.
 He is a biologist by training and has >15 years of global experience in the clinical research arena.